Best Foster Care Guide for Yukon's Dual-System Territory

 How do the 11 Self-Government Agreements change what I do as a foster parent day to day?

-Each agreement gives the signatory First Nation authority over child welfare for its citizens.
-In practice, this means when a child connected to a self-governing First Nation is placed in your home, that nation is a full partner in the care plan.
-They may appoint a liaison, require participation in cultural activities, or use a Family Council rather than a territorial court for key decisions.
-The specific obligations vary by nation — Kwanlin Dun uses Peacemaking Circles, Teslin Tlingit Council has a Peacemaker Court, Carcross/Tagish First Nation uses a Family Act model.
+Each agreement creates a framework in which the signatory First Nation may have legal authority or a defined role in child welfare for its citizens.
+In practice, when a child connected to a self-governing First Nation is placed in your home, that nation may be a full partner in the care plan.
+It may appoint a liaison, require participation in cultural activities, or use a Family Council rather than a territorial court for key decisions, depending on the applicable agreement.
+The specific obligations vary by nation — Kwanlin Dün uses Peacemaking Circles, Teslin Tlingit Council has a Peacemaker Court, and Carcross/Tagish First Nation uses a Family Act model.
 The guide maps each one.

 What if the child in my care is connected to one of the three non-self-governing nations?